ChristianBautista/StatCalc/README.md

 7. When prompted, type in the name of the `csv` file you wish to run the program on, then press `Enter`.
 8. Program will output into a file titled `stats.csv` in the same directory as `StatCalc.exe`.
 ## Future Updates
-- Statistical Calculation for tiebreaks in Tennis and score, strikes, and spares in Bowling.
+- Statistical Calculation for strikes and spares in Bowling.
 - Row and Column tracker to be displayed when prompting user.